coffee-converter/truffle-console-buffer-error/README.md

 renaming the contract (not the contract file) to something else.

 Perhaps the name `Buffer` is colliding with or shadowing something in Node's repl or elsewhere?
-I have tested this on Node 13 on both Windows and Ubuntu, getting the same error in both.
-I have not yet tried older versions of Node.
+I have tested this on various Node versions from 8 to 13, on both Windows and Ubuntu.
+It appears that Node versions 12.0.0 and higher have the error, whereas versions 11.15.0 and lower work OK.

 I found this issue while developing a contract that imports the `provableAPI_0.6.sol` contract in the `solidity_0.6` branch of `https://github.com/provable-things/ethereum-api`.
 This contract includes a library named `Buffer`.